 | CFM Related Widgets & Visualization

-As a part of the adoption towards visualizing information related the Airflow in CFM.
+As a part of the adoption towards visualizing information related to the Airflow in CFM.
 At the portals and the CCU end of the system, the following are made available.

 Portal User Intent